wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/create-manage-exchange-recipients/includes/3-manage-resource-mailboxes.md

 :::row-end:::

-You can also configure several additional settings that control how the resource mailbox will respond to meeting requests.
+You can also configure several other settings that control how the resource mailbox will respond to meeting requests.
 These settings can be configured in Exchange PowerShell by using the **Set-CalendarProcessing** cmdlet.
 Some of the available options include:

 :::row:::
   :::column:::